lee-zhg/intro-to-docker/lab1.md

     Again, since this is the first time we are running a mongo container, we will pull down the mongo image from the Docker Store.
 We are using the `--publish` flag to expose the 27017 mongo port on our host.
 We have to use a port other than 8080 for the host mapping, since that port is already exposed on our host.
 Again refer to the [official docs](https://store.docker.com/images/mongo) on the Docker Store to get more details about using the mongo image.

-5. Access http://localhost:8081 to see some output from mongo.
-If you are using play-with-docker, look for the `8080` link near the top of the page.
+7. Access http://localhost:<your unique port#> to see some output from mongo.
+If you are using play-with-docker, look for the `8200` link near the top of the page.

     ![](images/lab1_step2_mongo.png)

-6. Check your running containers with `docker container ls`
+8. Check your running containers with `docker container ls`

     ```sh
     $ docker container ls